The Racket Guide📖 Help Docs and Support.

 You can bring a crowd into your Racket studio to join in the conversation.
 And if you ever need to, you can kick people out just as easily.

-Just click the 3 button menu over any participant's icon and click the Remove option.
+Tap the 3 dot menu over any participant's icon and select Remove.
 That will stop them from being able to talk and chat in your studio, and will send them back to their Racket feed.
-They could request back in—but you'd need to approve them to let them back in.
+They could request to come back in—but you'd need to approve them to let them back in.

 How to add detail to your Racket

 You've done the hard part, recorded your thoughts, performed your piece, gotten your friends together to talk about something important.
-Now it's time to share your recording with the world.
+Now it's time to share your Racket with the world.

-Once you've wrapped up your recording and left the studio, Racket will take you to the editing room where you can add some detail.
-Add a title that describes what you recorded, then add a photo to give your post some style.
+Run out the clock or tap Pause when you're finished talking, then tap the Publish button.
+Racket will take you to the editing room where you can add some detail.
+Add a title that describes what you recorded, tags to add context, and a photo to give your post some style.
 You can upload a photo from your device, or search for a photo from Unsplash's library to add to your post.

-How to save a Racket post to publish later
+How to save a Racket to publish later

 Recorded something, but not quite ready to share it?
-Just wrap up the recording as normal, and when Racket sends you to the Edit room, close the tab and go on with your work.
+Wrap up the recording as normal, click the first Publish button to leave the studio, then close the tab and go on with your work.

 Then when you're ready to come back and publish it, either reopen that tab or click the Racket menu in the top right corner, select My posts, and click edit beside the most recent recording without a title.
-Add the title and photo, then click Publish to get your draft recording published.
+Add the title and photo, then click Publish to get your draft Racket published.

 How to delete a Racket

 Sometimes it’s better to start over and say what you want to say again to get it out perfectly.
-Just delete your recording and try again.
+Just delete your Racket and try again.